MainulDip/JavaEveryday/java-lang-basic-104-AsynchronousJava.md

 ```

 ### Future Interface:
- A Java Future, java.util.concurrent.Future, represents the result of an asynchronous computation, added in Java 5.
+ A Java `Future`, java.util.concurrent.Future, represents the result of an asynchronous computation, added in Java 5.
 When the asynchronous task is created, a Java Future object is returned.
 This Future object functions as a handle to the result of the asynchronous task.
 Once the asynchronous task completes, the result can be accessed via the Future object returned when the task was started.
 But alone, it doesn't provide error handling.

-Some of Java's built-in concurrency utilities, like e.g. the Java ExecutorService, return a Java Future object from some of their methods.
+Some of Java's built-in concurrency utilities, like e.g. the Java `ExecutorService`, return a Java Future object from some of their methods.
 In the case of the ExecutorService, it returns a Future when you submit a Callable for it to execute concurrently (asynchronously).

 ```java
 // Future Interface Signature